 The basis for withholding federal income tax is determined by the information supplied by the employee to SDSU Research Foundation on IRS Form W-4, (PDF Format, 100 KB)* Employee’s Withholding Allowance Certificate.
 This form may not be submitted by employees for a retroactive period and any change requested by the employee will be effective the next pay period after receipt of the W-4 in the payroll department.
 The effective date of this form is for an entire pay period based upon SDSU Research Foundation payroll deadlines.

 - Withholding Allowances

 IRS Form W-4 (PDF Format, 100 KB)* is used to claim the allowance(s) for self and spouse, dependents, blindness, ages, etc., which exempt portions or all of gross salary of an employee from both federal and state income tax withholding.
 The W-4 (PDF Format, 100 KB)* is completed by each employee when hired and may be resubmitted at any time.
 The W-4 (PDF Format, 100 KB)* may also be used to request additional federal and state income tax withholding over and above the normal deduction or to report exempt status for state income tax withholding purposes.
 If an employee does not complete a Form W-4, (PDF Format, 100 KB)* federal and state income taxes will be withheld from the employee’s salary at the single rate with zero allowances.

 - No-Tax-Liability Exemption from Withholding

 An eligible employee may exclude his or her entire gross salary from federal and state income tax withholding by completing a Form W-4 (PDF Format, 100 KB)* certifying that he or she had no income tax liability for the preceding year and anticipates none for the current year.
-This claim must be renewed each calendar year by February 15, or the employee’s withholding status reverts to “single with zero allowances” on all earnings paid after February 15th or until the employee submits a new W-4 to the payroll department.
+This claim must be renewed each calendar year by February 15 or the employee’s withholding status reverts to “single with zero allowances” on all earnings paid after February 15th or until the employee submits a new W-4 to the payroll department.

 - Earned Income Credit Eligibility Notification